RameshJanakiraman/mongoose-regex/README.md

 // set the options for mongoose-regex var searchOptions = {
-    fieldToSearch: 'name', // which field you wan to search
+    fieldToSearch: 'name', // which field you want to search
     caseSensitive: false // apply case sensitivity to your search }